www.carrozzieri-italiani.com

 1953 Fiat 1400 Promiscua

 At the end of the war Antonio Scioneri continues taking care of everything he can find, from the repair of old vehicles to the reconversion of military trucks.
 He takes out the subcontract for an important order of fittings for the Army, but the client does not pay and he is forced to go bankrupt in 1950.
 He starts again, however, immediately and gradually takes on a certain notoriety with the outfitting of trucks, especially on behalf of the Italian importer of Hanomag.
-At the beginning of the 1950s, he began to deal with cars, first with some station wagons based on Fiat 1100 and later, in 1953, with a coupé, again on 1100.
+At the beginning of the 1950s, he began to deal with cars, first with some Giardiniera station wagons based on the Fiat 1100 and later, in 1953, with a coupé, again on 1100.

 Carrozzeria Scioneri in 1954 - Photo courtesy of Centro della Memoria Savigliano